Click here for more detailed pictures and videos of the build!

 I wound the coil with enamelled copper wire:

-As you can see, this is 0,5 diameter enamelled copper wire.
+As you can see, this is 0,5 mm in diameter enamelled copper wire.
 I used 46 metres for the coil.
+The coil itself is about 24 mm long.

 I removed the airsoft gearbox and made some space for the transformer, voltage meter and coil: